-1 TRACE Trace Level Trace level = 0 - no debugging information output, the same as turning it off in Line parameters - 1 Trace level = 1 - only information on receiving and sending UDP packet and IP address Trace level = 2 - adds information on request preparation Trace level = 3 - adds packet's HEX dump Trace level = 4 - the same as value of 3 Trace level = 5 - adds: detailed analysis of packet structure in ASN1 coding order of data in packet detailed information Trace level = 9999 - adds information on preparation and decision making of packet distribution and that concerning searching monitored station(s) 99 are intended for debugging and their permanent use is not recommended.
-In case, that the information is needed from a only, the setting of the Trace level can be performed for a particular station in its configuration dialog box.
-TE Trap Enable Enables to receive th e messages of Trap type.
-Boolean False TTI Trap IP Address IP address for receiv ing the Trap messages. - ANY TTP Trap Port UDP port for receiving JDP port for receiving the Trap messages.
+TDAOE T 4 TRACE Trace Level Trace level = 0 - no debugging information output, the same as turning it off in Line parameters - 1 Trace level = 1 - only information on receiving and sending UDP packet and IP address Trace level = 2 - adds information on request preparation Trace level = 3 - adds packet's HEX dump Trace level = 4 - the same as the value of 3 Trace level = 5 - adds: detailed analysis of packet structure in ASN1 coding order of data in the packet detailed information Trace level = 9999 - adds information on preparation and decision making of packet distribution and that concerning searching from a monitored stat 99 are intended for debugging and their permanent use is not recommended.
+In case, that the information is needed tion(s) only, the setting of the Trace level can be performed for a particular station in its configuration dialog box. d TE Trap Enable Enables to receive th ne messages of the Trap type.
+Boolean False TTI Trap IP Address The IP address for re eceiving the Trap messages. - ANY TTP Trap Port UDP port for receiving the Trap messages. - 162